Ninna994/akademija-selenium/src/main/java/fundamentals/markdown/05loops.md

 ## Do while Loop

 * is similar to while loop with only difference that it checks for condition after executing the statements, and therefore is an example of **Exit Control Loop**.
+* used when you want to allow a user to run as many calculations as they like without having to restart the program each time
+* Condition controlled, post test - condition is tested after completing the loop
+* it's good to use the do while loop when the loop should run at least one time, and based on the situation, they now need to repeat.
 * Flow
   * do while loop starts with the execution of the statement(s).
   * There is no checking of any condition for the first time